 - Then, press the Enter key and this will reference the value F from the second table.

 - After that, copy the formula to the remaining cells below using Fill Handle.

 - Consequently, you can notice that Grades values are coming from the same range that we specified which means it is locked by the formula.

-Read More: What Is a Table Array in VLOOKUP?
-(Explained with Examples)
+Read More: How to Name a Table Array in Excel

 How to Lock Table Data Using Protect Sheet Option in Excel